DataDog/hiring-engineers/answers.md

 2. Bonus question: In your own words, what is the Agent?

-> The Datadog agent is a multi-use tool, deployable to hosts and enables metrics collection for the Datadog service in "on premise" environments.
+> The Datadog agent is a multi-use tool, deployable to hosts and enables metrics collection for the Datadog service in "on-premise" environments.
 To support a wide variety of possible use cases, the agent contains a collector, a custom variant of statsd (a time based metrics aggregation sub-service called dogstatsd), and event forwarding engine that securely relays data to the cloud.

 ### Tags

 3. Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

+Tags can be easily added via API, editing configuration files in the Datadog agent, or via the UI

 Added ```tags: Test, env:test, role:candidatetest, region:west``` to `datadog.conf`